LIBERTY-D/Liberty-D/README.md

 Beyond coding, I’m always looking to learn something new—whether it’s exploring **software architecture**, diving into **system design**, or just experimenting with different technologies.
-I also enjoy contributing to open-source projects and collaborating with others who share the same enthusiasm for tech.

 ### 🎓 Academic Journey
 I currently graduated and excited about the opportunities ahead of me.
-Currently looking for a role as a junior software engineer.
+Currently looking for a role as a junior software engineer or junior qa engineer.

 ## Skills and Experience